top of page

 If you're tired of reading books on childrearing and are about to lose hope of ever finding real answers, this is your lucky day.
 Here are two steps at the heart of a healthy relationship between parents and children:

-Clearly communicate the rules you expect your children to obey.
-Write them down and tape them to the refrigerator if necessary.
+1. Clearly communicate the rules you expect your children to obey.
+If necessary, write them down and tape them to the refrigerator.

 Really?
 If you’re like most parents, you don’t.
 As a result, there is much anger, anxiety, resentment, and isolation in the teenage world.